borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 -- So Satoshi could be any of them or someone else, maybe even more than one person, small team.
 It might always [remain a mystery](https://academy.bit2me.com/en/quien-ha-creado-bitcoin/){:target="_blank"} but in the end it doesn't matter, the important thing is the result and the network itself.
 Initial improvements to the first website were done by [*Martti Malmi*](https://academy.bit2me.com/en/who-is-martti-malmi/){:target="_blank"}, a [student from Finland](https://www.theverge.com/2015/6/10/8751933/the-shy-college-student-who-helped-build-bitcoin-into-a-global){:target="_blank"}.
 In the following years several persons were incorrectly suspected or falsely claimed to be Satoshi.<br>
 -- Creator of BTC Satoshi, at the end of 2010, made the last post that stated: *There is more work to be done...*. and since then, he has not made any known contact.
 Today we see that the project continued, and it became a game-changing product on a global scale.
 In the meanwhile, contributor *Gavin Andresen* became the lead developer till 2014 when *Wladimir van der Laan* from Amsterdam took over.<br>
--- One peculiar note: First real-world Btc transaction was in May of 2010 for two large pizzas that were paid 10,000 BTC (consider current value of those - hundreds of millions $)<br>
+-- One peculiar note: First real-world Btc transaction was in May of 2010 for [2 large pizzas paid 10,000 BTC](https://www.startupdaily.net/topic/cryptocurrency/the-story-behind-the-day-bitcoin-made-pizza-the-most-expensive-meal-in-the-world/){:target="_blank"} (consider current value of those - hundreds of millions $)<br>

 [The history of the cypherpunks](https://www.coindesk.com/markets/2016/04/09/bitcoin-and-the-rise-of-the-cypherpunks/)<br>
 ![cypherpunks](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/revolution-of-money/cypherpunks.jpg)